- 5.9 in

 - 0.4–0.7 oz

-- In a forest where several flycatcher species are found, the Eastern Wood-Pewee forages higher in the trees than the Least and Acadian flycatchers, but lower down than the Great Crested Flycatcher.
+- When several flycatcher species live in the same forest, the Eastern Wood-Pewee tends to forage higher in the trees than the Least and Acadian flycatchers, but lower than the Great Crested Flycatcher.

-- The Eastern and Western wood-pewees are very difficult to tell apart visually.
-Their breeding ranges overlap only in a very narrow zone in the Great Plains.
-Despite their similarity, no evidence has ever been found that the two species interbreed in that area.
+- The Eastern Wood-Pewee and Western Wood-Pewee have different calls but are nearly impossible to tell apart by eye.
+Their breeding ranges overlap in a very narrow zone in the Great Plains.
+Researchers have found no evidence that the two species interbreed in that area.

 - Egg Description